Alameda’s Ellison Says She, Bankman-Fried Agreed to Mislead FTX Lenders

 Donald Trump’s Taxes Reveal Big Losses: What We Learned So Far, in Charts

-She said she and Bankman-Fried agreed to conceal this arrangement from lenders and crafted false financial statements to hide the amount of Alameda’s borrowing.
+She said she and Bankman-Fried agreed to conceal this arrangement from lenders and crafted false financial statements to hide the amount of Alameda’s borrowing, including billions in loans made out to FTX executives.

-Wang in his plea hearing said he was “directed” to make changes to the FTX platform’s code that he knew would give Alameda special privileges, and that misrepresentations were being made to customers and investors.
+In his own plea hearing, Wang said he was “directed” to make changes to the FTX platform’s code that he knew would give Alameda special privileges, and that misrepresentations were being made to customers and investors.
+Wang was the Chief Technology Officer at FTX.

 Most Read from Bloomberg Businessweek